JupyterJones/lbry-desktop/README.md

 If you _really_ think something might have gone wrong, you can force your repo to clear everything that doesn't match the repo with `git reset --hard HEAD && git clean -fxd && git pull -r`

+## Docker
+docker build -t <dockerhubname>/lbry .

+This will start the docker and enter it.
+$ docker run --name=lbryapp -it -p 1337:1337 jacknorthrup/lbry:latest bash
+When inside run yarn dev:web-server   (this will also take a few minutes to start) root@<container>:/app# yarn dev:web-server

+# OR all-in-one: (this will also take a few minutes to start)
+$ docker run --name=lbryapp -it -p 1337:1337 jacknorthrup/lbry:latest yarn dev:web-server

+Then use browser to open http://localhost:1337/

+To look at the docker running:
+$ docker ps
+CONTAINER ID   IMAGE          COMMAND                  CREATED           STATUS           PORTS                   NAMES e06aea5c1a9c   7b2a75396ffe   "docker-entrypoint.s…"   30 seconds ago    Up 27 seconds    0.0.0.0:1337->1337/tcp  lbryapp

 ## Contributing

 We :heart: contributions from everyone and contributions to this project are encouraged, and compensated.
 We welcome [bug reports](https://github.com/lbryio/lbry-desktop/issues/), [bug fixes](https://github.com/lbryio/lbry-desktop/pulls) and feedback is always appreciated.
 For more details, see [CONTRIBUTING.md](CONTRIBUTING.md).